stefanuebe/vaadin-fullcalendar/README.md

 tzBerlinGermany.convertToUTC(LocalDateTime.of(2018, 8, 1, 10, 0, 0)) // Summer time, returns Instant for 8:00 UTC this day.
 tzBerlinGermany.convertToLocalDateTime(Instant.now()) // returns a date time with +1/+2 hours (depending on summer time).

+# FAQ
+Q: The calendar instance is not recognized during build time or loading of frontend dependencies (leads client side errors)
+A: Please see `Build problems / JS (client side) errors with V14` for further details.

+Q: The `DatesRenderedEvent` is not fired when setting an option, that changes the view.
+A: I deactivated the forwarding of the datesRendered event from the client side when an option is set, since that would lead otherwise to a huge amount of datesRendered events.
+When setting options before the client side is fully attached, the queueing messes up the event handling here.

+When needed, you can activate or deactivate that by using the method `allowDatesRenderEventOnOptionChange(boolean)`.
+By default this value is `false`, simply set it to true to also receive date render events on setOption.